rafaelpcarneiro/fakeNewsAnalysis/README.md

 Head to the folder <strong>database</strong> and edit the files
 <strong>keywordsList.txt</strong> and <strong>time.txt</strong> with the
 desired parameters.
-These files have explanation of how to change them.
+These files have explanation on how to change them.
 Then a few commands are necessary to be issued.

 Follow the command lines below and a file named <strong>twitter.db</strong>
 will be created